mxvp/NeoLizard/README.md

 ## Preprocessing pipeline (beta)
 The preprocessing pipeline (beta) can be customized using the custom ```--cmd``` flag.
-Make the called modules are present in your $PATH.
+Make sure the called modules are present in your $PATH.
 Recommended usage is to perform QC (and adapter removal) using NeoLizard, followed by manual preprocessing based on the generated QC logs.
 After completion, perform the NeoLizard neoantigen prediction pipeline on resulting vcf/maf files.